Laura's Star (2004 film): Accolades

+Home media

+The film was released direct-to-video in the U.S. on 26 September 2006 by Warner Home Video.

 Sequels and remake

 In September 2009, Warner Bros. released a sequel, Laura's Star and the Mysterious Dragon Nian, and in October 2011, another one, titled Laura's Star and the Dream Monsters.
 A live-action remake of the film was released in 2021.